snaptee/SnapteeSDK-iOS-Example/README.md

 2) Add AFNetworking framework (version 2.4.1)
 https://github.com/AFNetworking/AFNetworking

-3) Add "MessageUI.framework" in "Link Binary With Libraries" in "Build Phases".
+3) Add "MessageUI.framework" and "libsqlite3.dylib" in "Link Binary With Libraries" in "Build Phases".
 This is needed for users to send email to Snaptee to ask questions about the products.
     ![](screenshots/xcode01.png)

 4) In your app, add the following code to present Snaptee